Catathrenia

 Catathrenia is distinct from both somniloquy (sleep talking) and obstructive sleep apnea (OSA).
 The sound is produced during exhalation, as opposed to snoring, which occurs during inhalation.

+Etymology

+Catathrenia (from the Greek kata, meaning “below”, and threnia, meaning “to lament”).

 Classification

 Catathrenia has been defined as a parasomnia in the International Classification of Sleep Disorders Diagnostic and Coding Manual (ICSD-2), but there is debate about its classification.
-Importantly, in the latest version of the International Classification of Sleep Disorders (ICSD-3), catathrenia has been included in the category of respiratory disorders, and thus it has been removed from the parasomnia category, as it was in the second version of the manual; nevertheless, a debate about the nature and classification of the disorder, still exist.
+Importantly, in the latest version of the International Classification of Sleep Disorders (ICSD-3), catathrenia has been included in the category of respiratory disorders, and thus it has been removed from the parasomnia category, as it was in the second version of the manual.
+Nevertheless, a debate about the nature and classification of the disorder still exists.

 Signs and symptoms

 Catathrenia itself is not considered life-threatening.

 Bed partners generally report hearing the person take a deep breath, hold it, then slowly exhale; often with a high-pitched squeak or groaning sound.

 Common characteristics in reported cases

 There are reported characteristics that are shared among patients with catathrenia.
 The main characteristics are: